idea-fix/nginx-config/README.md

     nginx    10711 10710  0 11:32 ?
 00:00:01 nginx: worker process
     nginx    10712 10710  0 11:32 ?
 00:00:00 nginx: cache manager process

-The server will be listening on three separate TCP ports:
+The server will be listening on two separate TCP ports:

     [nokia@nuc-router ~]$ netstat -an
     Active Internet connections (servers and established)
     Proto Recv-Q Send-Q Local Address           Foreign Address         State
     tcp        0      0 0.0.0.0:1935            0.0.0.0:*               LISTEN
     tcp6       0      0 :::80                   :::*                    LISTEN

+An additional configuration file providing stream caching capabilties (webcache.http.conf) is disabled in the current build.
+This feature is complex to configure and is considered experimental.
+It can be enabled by changing a line in the /etc/nginx/conf.d/http.conf file from:

+    include /etc/nginx/conf.d/web.http.conf;

+To instead read:

+    include /etc/nginx/conf.d/web*.http.conf;

+When restarted your server will then be listening on an additional port:

     tcp6       0      0 :::3129                 :::*                    LISTEN

-The roles of these ports are described in the table below:
+The roles of the different ports are described in the table below:

 Port     | Description
 ---------| -----------
-tcp/80	 | Web server with WebDAV enabled for /dash location tcp/3129 | Web server for transparent stream caching tcp/1935 | RTMP server/endpoint for stream transcoding
+tcp/80	 | Web server with WebDAV enabled for /dash location tcp/1935 | RTMP server/endpoint for stream transcoding tcp/3129 | Web server for transparent stream caching (experimental)

 ### WebDAV Testing